tdwg/conference-2018/conferences/2018/instructions-for-editors.md

 **Additional Notes:**

-* The most frequent non compliance with the journal's standards that need to be corrected are: missing authors' affiliations, non active links, incorrect citing of the references (reference cited in text does not match reference from list), and non-expansion of acronyms at first use.
+* The most frequent non compliance with the journal's standards that need to be corrected are: missing authors' affiliations, non-active or missing links (URLs), incorrect citing of the references (reference cited in text does not match reference from list), and non-expansion of acronyms at first use.

 * For convenience there is a [Track changes](https://arpha.pensoft.net/tips/Track-Changes) option that both you and the authors can use when exchanging revised versions.

+* Are abstracts required for workshop presentations?
+It depends.
+Formal talks should have abstracts, particularly if they will be listed in the Program.
+If the workshop is primarily discussion with more ad hoc (even if planned) contributions by speakers, organizers may decide that publishing a single abstract representing the workshop is preferable and adds something worthwhile to the literature.
+Publication of post-conference reports for non-training workshops has been tentatively approved for a limited number of workshops.
+Contact journal editors (see below) if you think your workshop is a good candidate.

+* I am not getting email notifications for abstract submissions from one of the sessions on which I am an organizer.
+One possibility is that you are in the ARPHA system under more than one email address (contact journal staff for help).
+Another is that your organization's spam filter is overly aggressive and marks these emails as junk (you may need to whitelist communications from pensoft.net).
+If you are still having issues, let the editors know.

-* It is your responsibility as editors to ensure high quality abstracts that will enhance the reputation of our organizations and this journal.
+* It is your responsibility as editors to ensure the acceptance of only high quality, well-written abstracts that will enhance the reputation of our organizations and this journal.
 If you feel unable to do this task, would like additional guidance, or help, please contact the journal editors [https://biss.pensoft.net/contacts/](https://biss.pensoft.net/contacts/)

-last updated 8 March 2018
+last updated 14 March 2018